j0462/donutpolicy.github.io/README.md

 **Privacy Policy**

-[Developer/Company name] built the 도넛키우기! app as a Free app.
-This SERVICE is provided by [Developer/Company name] at no cost and is intended for use as is.
+[MaToMi] built the 도넛키우기! app as a Free app.
+This SERVICE is provided by [MaToMi] at no cost and is intended for use as is.

 This page is used to inform visitors regarding [my/our] policies with the collection, use, and disclosure of Personal Information if anyone decided to use [my/our] Service.